Dixboi/Data-Engineering/my_2024_2025_roadmap.md

 Focus more on work to soak up all of the experience and to review for the Civil Service Exam (Jan-Feb).

 ## April - December 2024
+Widen professional network and online presence through the following:
+- Writing a blog once a month on Medium about AI and Data Ethics
+- Writing a blog once a month on Hashnode about my personal tech journey
+- Mentoring at least one person in Exercism per month
+- Contribute on topics on LinkedIn

+## January - October 2025
 Learn more about Data Engineering Fundamentals and have a strong foundation about it.
 Terminologies, processes, important things to consider, principles, and practices.

 ### Foundational